 - Ragin' Cajun: Deveraux.
 The climactic fight of the first film even takes place on his family home in Louisiana.

 - Rated M for Manly: And it gets more crazier and manlier with each sequel.

 - Resurrected for a Job: The UniSols are comprised of military special forces operators, who are taken off of the battlefield after they have died or sustained critical injuries, repaired through surgery and augmented before being resurrected.

-- Revenge of the Sequel: The series has such subtitles as The Return, Unfinished Business and Day of Reckoning.
+- Revenge of the Sequel: The series has such subtitles as The Return, Regeneration and Day of Reckoning.